Protect your rights, contact us today!

 Castle Doctrine Defined Under Georgia Law

 • The Castle Doctrine allows individuals to use force, including deadly force, to defend themselves inside their home, vehicle, or occupied space.
+Understanding the federal law on self-defense is crucial for individuals who want to ensure they are protected when it comes to defending their lives.
+Many states have adopted similar doctrines that provide legal backing for self-defense claims.

 • Georgia law removes the duty to retreat when a person is lawfully present in a location.